viswa2/DevOps/aws-fundamentals/README.md

 AWS Transit Gateway connects `Amazon Virtual Private Clouds (Amazon VPC) and on-premises networks through a central hub`.
 This simplifies your network and puts an end to complex peering relationships.
 It acts as a cloud router – each new connection is only made once.
 As you expand globally, inter-Region peering connects AWS Transit Gateways using the AWS global network.
 Your data is automatically encrypted and never travels over the public internet.

+## VPC peering connection ##

+A VPC peering connection is a networking `connection between two VPCs that enables you to route traffic between them privately`.
+VPC peering connection is not transitive, a separate VPC peering connection has to be made between two VPCs that need to talk to each other.

 ## Domain Name System (DNS) ##

 Suppose that any Company has a website hosted in the AWS Cloud.
 Customers enter the web address into their browser, and they can access the website.
 This happens because of Domain Name System (DNS) resolution.
 DNS resolution involves a customer DNS resolver communicating with a company DNS server.